jazzfan2/crypto/README.md

 	pepper
 	poplar

-To start a new query, type
+To start a new query, type:

 	q

-To abort inputting a query, type:
+To abort inputting a query and stop the program, type:

 	<Ctrl-C>